ipfabric/docs/docs/IP_Fabric_API/Tutorials/simulate_unicast_path_lookup_using_python.md

 # Simulate Unicast Path Lookup in IP Fabric Using Python

-A quick tutorial about how to use IP Fabric’s API with [python-ipfabric](https://pypi.org/project/ipfabric/) Python module.
+A quick tutorial about how to use IP Fabric's API with the [python-ipfabric](https://pypi.org/project/ipfabric/) Python module.

 ## Prerequisites

 We strongly recommend using a virtual environment for development.
-To Install the Python package in your environment:
+To install the Python package in your environment, use the following command:

 ```bash
 pip install ipfabric